napiorkowskimarcin/412-LIBRARYONE/README.md

 - styling a little bit with bootstrap classess
 - add scss and webpack encore
 - add fixture to feed books and authors
+- add search by author name, book title and isbn with ajax